go140point6/xahl-node/README.md

         nano ~/xahl-node/xahl_node.vars

-there are 3 size options tiny/medium/huge, `tiny` is the default.
+there are 4 size options tiny/small/medium/huge, `tiny` is the default.
-- `tiny` -  less than 8G-RAM 50GB-HDD
+- `tiny` -  less than 8G RAM 50G+ storage
+- `small` - 8G+ RAM 100G+ storage
-- `medium` - 16G-RAM 250GB-HDD
+- `medium` - 16G+ RAM 250G+ storage
-- `huge` - 32G+RAM nolimit-HDD
+- `huge` - 32G+ RAM 500G+ storage

-There are other options available in the .vars file, i.e.:

-    INSTALL_CERTBOT_SSL="false" will keep certbot from being installed and configured (script will set up xahaud for non-SSL use).
-    INSTALL_LANDINGPAGE="false" will prevent creation/updating of the landing page (i.e. if you have a custom one).
+Note: There is no "right" answer and all specifications are approximate.
+I haven't done extensive testing to see if there is a real difference between them for what I'm using my xahaud for (as an evernode submission node).
+See https://xrpl.org/docs/infrastructure/installation/capacity-planning/ for more information on this topic.

 ---